sayanarijit/sayanarijit.github.io/src/site/notes/Rust.md

 # 🦀 Rust

-Rust is a saviour for `C` and `C++` devs about to jump from the window due to frustration causing from countless bugs, memory leaks and hellish dependency management system.
+Rust is a saviour for the `C` and `C++` about to jump from the window due to frustration causing from countless bugs, memory leaks and hellish dependency management system.

+It's 2022 and Rust is still on a spree, ranking at the top as the world's most loved programming language, a survey conducted by https://stackoverflow.com.

-But for me, Rust just has my favourite type system and [[functional programming]]-like APIs with a divine philosophy (zen of Python[^1] done right) for a general purpose programming.
+But for me, Rust just has my favourite type system and [[functional programming]]-like APIs with a divine philosophy (the Zen of Python[^1] done right) for a general purpose programming language.

 https://youtu.be/zmtHaZG7pPc